 Clients want a connection with their coach and not a faceless entity, so it is a best practice to consult with clients once a month.
 Use this time to check in on their progress and to create an emotional connection with you and your coaching business.
 Learn the fundamentals of a client consultation here.

 To serve your clients to the best of your capabilities, you must encourage them to create dialogue around their training.
 Leave comments on their workouts and videos encouraging them to co-commentate.
 Ask them how a session felt, what they thought of the new tempo, or to include a video of a specific exercise and leave their own feedback.
 Opening a dialogue around their training is a great way to create a better relationship and will help you retain your clients over time.

 You can find “I appreciate your business” on just about any invoice template.
 If you want your clients to feel appreciated you have to demonstrate it.
 In the remote coaching world, this is no different.
 You need to overemphasize this as you don’t see your clients face to face.

 This can be a small gesture like a handwritten thank you note or a personalized gift.
 Or, it could mean creating a culture of gratitude, where you look for ways to give back to your clients.
 One way to do this is inviting them to regular webinar sessions where you offer valuable information beyond just workouts to help them succeed.

 Many coaches are looking for success in a remote setting, hoping to provide a better service than others.
 But in a crowded market what do you actually need to be successful as a remote coach?
 The answer is two things—offer a quality service, and build great relationships with your clients.
 Thankfully, both of these skills can be learned and honed.
-Sign up for our free Coach’s Toolkit today and learn the skills you need to become a successful remote coach.
+Sign up for our free Professional Coaching Blueprint today, and learn the skills you need to become a successful remote coach.